 The London branch of the Royal Mint created all the original master tools (hubs and dies) for the Australian Commonwealth coinage and was also responsible for striking most of its coins until 1915.
 To meet demand it also supplied master tools to the Heaton Mint and the Calcutta Mint, which were contracted to strike coins for some years before its branch mints in Australia were able to take over full production.
 Even the emergency dies created by the Melbourne Mint in 1919 and later, during World War II, by the Bombay, San Francisco and Denver mints had their genesis from master tools originally supplied by the London Mint.

 Traditionally, a new coin began as a large scale plaster model in relief which when reduced by a pantograph to a steel hub created a real size positive image of the intended design.
 From this hub a master die with a negative image is struck and defining detail such as edge denticles is added.
 From the master die more working hubs, and eventually working dies, are produced which theoretically should provide a consistent design for the entire mintage.
 However, if all or part of this process is repeated then steps can be missed and more than one master tool can result, with the possibility of noticeable design changes.
 Intentional alterations are often required and relief detail can be removed from a hub, and a new master die created.
-For example, at least the last digit of the date is manually removed and re-entered onto a master die for a new year's production.
+For example, at least the last digit of the date is manually removed and re-entered onto a master die if required for a new year's production.
 The new date and other mint-generated changes, such as mint marks, can be made to a master die or, as a one-off, to a working die so small positional changes to this detail or even omissions can occur.